We’re upgrading Hallam Road between Ormond Road and the South Gippsland Highway to make your journey safer and more reliable.

 Hallam Road works

-We’ll do our best to keep noise to a minimum.
+We’ll do our best to keep noise and dust to a minimum.

 Building the new southbound lanes

 We’ll also be working behind the roadside barriers on the east side of Hallam Road to:

 - move utility services, such as water and electricity, away from where the new lanes on Hallam Road will be built and making way for the new traffic lights at South Gippsland Highway

 - move the overhead power lines permanently underground.

 There will be changes to how you travel on Hallam Road (see below).